pandoc-ext/pagebreak/README.md

   }
   ```

+  Note that this will also be used for EPUB output.

 - `odt-style`: To use with ODT you must create a reference ODT
   with a named paragraph style called `Pagebreak` (or whatever you
   set the metadata field `odt-style` or the environment variable